 Vitamin K1 is found in plant sources.
-Different types of vitamin K2 are found in animal foods, such as butter, cheese, milk, eggs, meat, and especially liver.
+Different types of vitamin K2 are found in animal foods, such as butter, cheese, milk, eggs, meat and especially liver.

 There’s a specific reason you need vitamin K2 and not K1: vitamin K2 absorbs much better than vitamin K1.
-You can not get enough usable vitamin K through plant sources alone.
+You cannot get enough usable vitamin K through plant sources alone.

-Vitamin K2 is essential for our optimal health.
+Vitamin K2 is essential for optimal health.

 If you are eating a vegan diet and are genetically unable to convert the plant version of vitamin A to the animal version of vitamin A, then you may have a vitamin A deficiency.

-Luckily, this conversion ratio is not problematic when you are eating sufficient amounts of animal-sourced vitamin A. When you eat your weekly dose of liver you will ingest adequate levels of well absorbed vitamin A.
+Luckily, this conversion ratio is not problematic when you are eating sufficient amounts of animal-sourced vitamin A. When you eat your weekly dose of liver you will ingest adequate levels of well-absorbed vitamin A.

 As a vegan, you should be concerned about your vitamin A intake.
-As a vegetarian, you can get most of your animal form vitamin A from milk or eggs, but these alone may not be enough.
+As a vegetarian, you can get most of your animal-form vitamin A from milk or eggs, but these alone may not be enough.

 You can store vitamin B12 in your body for longer periods of time.
-However, if you consume little vitamin B12 on a daily basis, your vitamin B12 deposits will quickly deplete.
+However, if you consume too little vitamin B12 on a daily basis, your vitamin B12 deposits will quickly deplete.

-Vegetarians have fewer problems attaining enough vitamin B12 through their diets, because they can still eat eggs or drink milk.
+Vegetarians have fewer problems attaining enough vitamin B12 through their diets because they can still eat eggs or drink milk.
 However, vegetarians still have a lower amount of options in terms of food sources to get their B12 needs met.
 When eggs and milk are the only foods that provide vitamin B12 to you, there’s still a greater chance that you will develop a vitamin B12 deficiency.

 Because vegans do not consume any meat, eggs, or milk at all, they tend to end up with vitamin B12 deficiencies over time.
-The way to mitigate that risk for developing vitamin B12 deficiencies, is to get frequent (and costly) B12 injections.
+The way to mitigate that risk for developing vitamin B12 deficiencies is to get frequent (and costly) B12 injections.